Degrassi

 Degrassi Junior High and Degrassi High experienced sustained success in re-runs and syndication throughout the 1990s, aided by the emergence of online fan websites.
 A successful televised cast reunion in 1999 ultimately resulted in Schuyler creating a revival series, Degrassi: The Next Generation (2001–2015), which originally aired on CTV in Canada and The N in the United States.
 It focused on a new generation of students, augmented by select original characters in supporting roles.
 While respectably successful in Canada, The Next Generation made a significantly larger impact in the United States, and is credited with launching the careers of rapper Drake and actress Nina Dobrev.
 After nine seasons, The Next Generation was cancelled by CTV due to declining ratings; a subsequent deal with TeenNick resulted in a major retool of the series, its name changed simply to Degrassi and the format changed to a style reminiscent of telenovela.
 After five more seasons, it was cancelled by TeenNick in 2015.
-A deal with Netflix resulted in the short-lived co-production Degrassi: Next Class (2016–2017), which was geared toward Generation Z. It was cancelled in 2017, though this wasn't revealed until 2019.
+A deal with Netflix resulted in the short-lived co-production Degrassi: Next Class (2016–2017), which was geared toward Generation Z. It was cancelled in 2017, though this was not revealed until 2019.
 In January 2022, a new series was announced for HBO Max in which Schuyler would not be involved.
 It was ultimately cancelled as a result of the Warner Bros.
 Discovery merger, though WildBrain has indicated that they still intend to produce the series.

 Degrassi has been widely acclaimed by critics over its four-decade history for its sympathetic portrayal of youth experiences and perceived authenticity compared to other teen-oriented media.
 It has faced international scrutiny and censorship since the late 1980s, particularly in regards to episodes depicting teenage pregnancy, abortion, and LGBT issues.
 Among the awards and accolades it has received include numerous Gemini Awards, two International Emmy Awards in 1985 and 1987, and a Peabody Award in 2010.
 The franchise was inducted into Canada's Walk of Fame in December 2023.